pedroclopessyone/geral/installation_steps_gfs2.md

 * **Configure a GFS2 FileSystem in a Cluster:**

-	* yum install lvm2-cluster gfs2-utils
+	* yum install lvm2-cluster gfs2-utils <!--to be executed on all nodes-->
-	* pcs property set no-quorum-policy=freeze <Set the global Pacemaker parameter no_quorum_policy to freeze.>
+	* pcs property set no-quorum-policy=freeze <!-- Set the global Pacemaker parameter no_quorum_policy to freeze. -->
-	* pcs resource create dlm ocf:pacemaker:controld op monitor interval=30s on-fail=fence clone interleave=true ordered=true
+	* pcs resource create dlm ocf:pacemaker:controld op monitor interval=30s on-fail=fence clone interleave=true ordered=true <!--can be executed on the first node-->
-	* /sbin/lvmconf --enable-cluster
+	* /sbin/lvmconf --enable-cluster <!--can be executed on the first node-->
-	* pcs resource create clvmd ocf:heartbeat:clvm op monitor interval=30s on-fail=fence clone interleave=true ordered=true
+	* pcs resource create clvmd ocf:heartbeat:clvm op monitor interval=30s on-fail=fence clone interleave=true ordered=true <!--can be executed on the first node-->
-	* pcs constraint order start dlm-clone then clvmd-clone
+	* pcs constraint order start dlm-clone then clvmd-clone <!--can be executed on the first node-->
-	* pcs constraint colocation add clvmd-clone with dlm-clone
+	* pcs constraint colocation add clvmd-clone with dlm-clone <!--can be executed on the first node-->
-	* pvcreate /dev/vdb
+	* pvcreate /dev/vdb <!--to be executed on all nodes-->
-	* vgcreate -Ay -cy cluster_vg /dev/vdb
+	* vgcreate -Ay -cy cluster_vg /dev/vdb <!--to be executed on all nodes-->
-	* lvcreate -L5G -n cluster_lv cluster_vg
+	* lvcreate -L5G -n cluster_lv cluster_vg <!--to be executed on all nodes-->
-	* mkfs.gfs2 -j2 -p lock_dlm -t rhel7-demo:gfs2-demo /dev/cluster_vg/cluster_lv
+	* mkfs.gfs2 -j2 -p lock_dlm -t rhel7-demo:gfs2-demo /dev/cluster_vg/cluster_lv <!--to be executed on all nodes-->
-	* pcs resource create clusterfs Filesystem device="/dev/cluster_vg/cluster_lv" directory="/var/mountpoint" fstype="gfs2" "options=noatime" op monitor interval=10s on-fail=fence clone interleave=true
+	* pcs resource create clusterfs Filesystem device="/dev/cluster_vg/cluster_lv" directory="/var/mountpoint" fstype="gfs2" "options=noatime" op monitor interval=10s on-fail=fence clone interleave=true <!--can be executed on first node-->
-	* pcs constraint order start clvmd-clone then clusterfs-clone
+	* pcs constraint order start clvmd-clone then clusterfs-clone <!--can be executed on first node-->
-	* pcs constraint colocation add clusterfs-clone with clvmd-clone
+	* pcs constraint colocation add clusterfs-clone with clvmd-clone <!--can be executed on first node-->
 	* mount |grep /mnt/gfs2-demo